-How early is too early to start thinking about fall?
-If you're like us, you might not be able to contain your excitement when it comes to seasonal decorating!
-We're already dreaming about autumn classics like the smell of cinnamon, crisp and cool nights, cozy sweaters...
-What's not to love about the season?
+How early is too early to start decorating for fall?
+If you're like us, you might not be able to contain your excitement when it comes to seasonal decorating.
+We're already dreaming of autumn classics like the warm smell of cinnamon, chilly nights and cozy sweaters...
+What's not to love about the fall season?

 There's more to fall than pumpkins and gourds.
 Look to your kitchen for more edible inspiration!
 Dried orange slices smell amazing and make great sun catchers when hung by a window.
 When properly dried or dehydrated, orange slices can last for months to a full year and carry you through the entire holiday season.

 To get this look: Cut an unpeeled orange into thin slices no more than a quarter inch thick (thinner is better).
 Bake on a non-stick pan around 200 degrees Fahrenheit for 2-3 hours.
 You want the rind to feel stiff and the orange's core to look translucent.
 Let the slices cool and then thread with twine to make your own festive (and fragrant!) garland.

 For more edible autumn cheer, try decorating with apples!
 Red Delicious and Golden Delicious varieties can bring robust color to your dining table or kitchen counter.
 Plus you get bonus points for keeping a healthy snack within reach!
 Top off your table setting with a few chunky candles like @greybirchdesigns did in her modern farmhouse-styled dining room.
 See her full transformation here!

 For many, it doesn't feel like fall until the leaves start changing colors.
 But if you live in the south (howdy from our team in Texas!) this might not happen for many more weeks, if at all.
 Even if it’s not cool enough for cardigans and hot chocolate, it's never too early to start injecting some fall color into your life!